LINWEN607/congregate/README.md

-    list                                    List all projects of a source instance and save it to {CONGREGATE_PATH}/data/project_json.json. init                                    Creates additional directories and files required by congregate configure                               Configure congregate for migrating between two instances and save it to {CONGREGATE_PATH}/data/congregate.conf. stage                                   Stage projects to {CONGREGATE_PATH}/data/staged_projects.json,
+    list                                    List all projects of a source instance and save it to {CONGREGATE_PATH}/data/project_json.json. init                                    Creates additional directories and files required by congregate configure                               Configure congregate for migrating between two instances and save it to {CONGREGATE_PATH}/data/congregate.conf. stage-projects                          Stage projects to {CONGREGATE_PATH}/data/staged_projects.json,
-                                                users to {CONGREGATE_PATH}/data/staged_users.json,
-                                                groups to {CONGREGATE_PATH}/data/staged_groups.json.
+                                                their parent groups to {CONGREGATE_PATH}/data/staged_groups.json.
-                                                All projects can be staged with a '.' or 'all'. migrate                                 Commence migration based on configuration and staged assets. rollback                                Remove staged users/groups/projects on destination.
+                                                all project and group members to {CONGREGATE_PATH}/data/staged_users.json, All projects can be staged with '.' or 'all'. stage-groups                            Stage groups and sub-groups to {CONGREGATE_PATH}/data/staged_groups.json, all their projects (except shared - with_shared=False) to {CONGREGATE_PATH}/data/staged_projects.json, all project and group members to {CONGREGATE_PATH}/data/staged_users.json, All groups can be staged with '.' or 'all'. migrate                                 Commence migration based on configuration and staged assets. rollback                                Remove staged users/groups/projects on destination.
     ui                                      Deploy UI to port 8000.